nsolov/telegram-adapter-demo/README.md

 6. Launch the production
 7. Add another user to the chat - you will see a greeting from IRIS.
 8. Write something in the chat - you will see the echo from IRIS.
-9. Send .pdf file to the chat - if telegram can create a preview for this file, you will see this preview
+9. Send .png file to the chat - if telegram can create a preview for this file, you will see this preview

 ## How to get a telegram token